What is a commercial driver license (CDL)?

 To be able to operate in Intrastate Commerce, you must be able to certify that you meet the requirements in only one of the Sections on the Intrastate Driver Certification form (CDL-5).

 The Bill of Lading will be an indicator as to whether a shipment or commodity is interstate or intrastate.
 If there is not a Bill of Lading then the origin and destination of the shipment will be an indicator.

 Once you have determined which form you will be certifying to, review the instructions on the form very carefully to determine if you need to provide and maintain a current medical examiner's certificate with the Department.
 For more information, visit our webpage on Commercial Driver License Medical Certification Requirement.

-Will I need to apply for a Commercial Driver License Permit (CLP) before getting my CDL?
+Will I need to apply for a Commercial Driver License Permit (CLP) before getting or upgrading my CDL?

 You will be required to obtain and hold a permit for at least 14 days.
 The purpose of this is to allow you an opportunity to obtain behind-the-wheel experience before taking your driving test.

 Applying for a Commercial Learner Permit

 The first step is to have a Texas driver license.
 If you do not have a Texas driver license, visit our page on How to apply for a Texas Driver License.
 Once you have your Texas driver license, the Texas Commercial Motor Vehicle Driver's Handbook or Spanish Version, and several instructional videos are available online to help you in obtaining your CLP.
 You will need to provide proof of the following to apply for a commercial learner permit: